JohnEmmanuelPacres/Hexadecimal_Verilog-HDL-FinalProject/README.md

 4. **Inspect the waveform via GTKWave**:
    - In the top-left pane under "**SST**", click the folder icon next to `tb_hex_decoder`.
    - The signals (`bin_in`, `reset`, `seg_tens`, `seg_ones`) will appear in the lower-left list.
-   - Select all signals and click the "**Append**" button at the bottom left to add them to the main window.
+   - Select all signals and click the "**Append**" button at the bottom left (or double-click each signal) to add them to the main window.
+   - **To see individual segments turning on (High) and off (Low):** Double-click the `seg_tens` and `seg_ones` signal names in the main viewer to expand the bus and visualize each individual bit forming the display.
    - Click "**Zoom Fit**" (magnifying glass with a dotted square inside) in the top toolbar to display the entire timeline and properly capture your screenshots.